 SOMEONE KNOCKED ON YOUR DOOR, YOU SIGNED UP TO GO SOLAR, AND NOW THEY’RE OUT OF BUSINESS – SOUND FAMILIAR?
 YOU’RE NOT ALONE!

-After hearing news about your solar installer closing down, you’re probably thinking, “What happens to my system now?”
-Thousands of Long Island and New York City residents are in the same boat after Level Solar closed in September and several others have closed earlier this year.
-Many of these homeowners are protected by a 20-year agreement and, or, a manufacturer’s warranty that will long outlive the installer that happened to put their system up.
+After hearing news about your solar installer closing down, you’re probably wondering what happens next.
+Thousands of Long Island and New York City homeowners have been in your shoes after local installers have gone out of business.
+Luckily, many of these homeowners are protected by a 20-year agreement and, or, a manufacturer’s warranty that will long outlive the installer that happened to put their system up.

 Why is this happening?

-Solar is evolving from early adopter to mass deployment, attracting many new businesses, some looking to make a quick buck.
-Some businesses used aggressive sales tactics such as door knocking and cold calling to generate fast business growth, and many of these operations have come and gone.
+Solar is evolving from early adopter to mass deployment and attracting many new businesses, some only looking to make a quick buck.
+A few solar companies have used aggressive sales tactics such as door knocking and cold calling to generate fast business growth, and many of these operations have come and gone.

-Many well established Long Island solar companies, like EmPower Solar, have been around since the early 2000’s.
-After the big New York solar boom of 2013, many national companies opened offices here and others popped up seemingly overnight.
-Unfortunately, they didn’t all exactly embrace the same “amazing customer experience” culture that we did and instead focused on rapid growth.
-As a result, many of them received low customer satisfaction ratings, and frankly, didn’t make it.
-There are companies, like us, who focused on consistent, sustainable, and scaled growth, and these are the ones that will continue to have a place in the local market for the long haul.
+Many well-established companies, like EmPower Solar, have been around since the early 2000s.
+After the big New York solar boom of 2013, several national companies opened offices locally and others popped up seemingly overnight.
+Unfortunately, they didn’t all exactly embrace the same customer-driven culture that we did and instead focused on rapid growth.
+As a result, many received low customer satisfaction ratings, and frankly, didn’t make it.
+Companies focused on consistent, sustainable, and scaled growth are the ones that will continue to have a place in the local market for the long haul.

 What do I do if my company is no longer around?